laura-lucciola-exclaimer/learning-ngxs/README.md

 # LearningNgxs

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.9.
+Then upgraded to Angular 18.
 Following the guide in [Dev.to](https://dev.to/siddheshthipse/beginner-s-guide-of-state-management-using-ngxs-35dn)

 ## Development server

-Run `ng serve` for a dev server.
+Run `yarn run start` or `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding